 The corporation has developed to the point that they have more power than some sovereign nations, and some in the Washington establishment are debating whether they have become an unstoppable force.

 You don’t get to that stage by ignoring your customers, and Amazon is the new benchmark when it comes to the customer experience.

-Whether you’re talking about Amazon Prime, Amazon Prime Video, Dash Buttons, Alexa or Drone Delivery, almost everything they do is about going to the customer and making it as easily as imaginably possible for the customer to purchase.
+Whether you’re talking about Amazon Prime, Amazon Prime Video, Dash Buttons, Alexa or Drone Delivery, almost everything they do is about going to the customer and making it as easy as imaginably possible for the customer to purchase.

 Internet Customer Service Case Studies

-I thought I would list a couple case studies of impressive and game-changing customer service programs from the past and present to hopefully inspire you to become one of these in the future!
+I thought I would list a couple of case studies of impressive and game-changing customer service programs from the past and present to hopefully inspire you to become one of these in the future!
 Here are a few of the best customer service experience examples ever:

 Pottery Barn’s Facebook page has almost 3 million followers, plenty of positive discussion, and succeeds in bringing in more customers than any of their retail stores.

 They achieved this by making a deliberate and concerted attempt into putting in more effort than anybody else, with a legion of agents ready to respond to comments and messages, and a wide range of high quality images and posts.